 - History of comments and reviews

-When a potential customer reaches out to the company, irrespective of the platform used, the company must be aware of their purchase intentions.
+When a potential customer reaches out to the company, regardless of the platform used, the company must be aware of their purchase intentions.
 Tracking current activities of a user is a process that considers factors such as:

 - The identity of the potential customer